 - strap, the straps must fit securely on the shoulders.
 There should be a 1/2 inch give of the shoulder straps if you place your fingers underneath and pull upwards.

 - cup there should be no bulging of breast tissue from above or to the side of the cup.
 The material of the cup should not be gaping; if it does gape, it means the cup is either too big or not the correct style for you.

 - underwire, this should not be sitting on any breast tissue and should fully cup the breast for maximum support.

 Sometimes, you may find a sports bra that is the most comfortable; however, this does not mean it will necessarily provide the best support for you.
 To test a sports bra, jump up and down, run on the spot and move your arms and upper body around to check there is sufficient support, it is comfortable and, most importantly, it is not too tight, as this will cause discomfort for you when exercising.

 Size and styles of sports bras vary from manufacture to manufacture, so it is always important that you try them on first and test them before purchasing.

 And finally, the general rule is to replace your sports bra as often as your normal bra, which is recommended every six months.
 However, this does depend on how often you use your sports bra and how often you wash it.

-If you would like additional information about this?or to discuss how we may be able to help with?your issues,?please contact us using the form below and we will get back to you as soon as possible.[contact-form-7 404 "Not Found"]
+If you would like additional information about this or discuss how we may be able to help with your issues, please contact us using the form below and we will get back to you as soon as possible.[contact-form-7 404 "Not Found"]